3a1b2c3/SkippingStones/README.md

 * Make it easier to see which way the stone will fly

-* Add sound effects, needs shadow to make movement visually more clear
+* Needs shadow to make movement visually more clear

+* Add sound effects

 ### Later